niltor/niltor/README.md

 Evil has always existed, freedom and peace must be defended and fought for, not surrendered!

+## Job

 **I'm looking for a full-time development job in Singapore or Taiwan！**

+What I have:
+- 10 years of technology development experience
+- Rich ASP.NET Core development experience
+- 5+ years of experience in development team management and project delivery
+- Focus on development efficiency and business value realization

 ## GitHub Info
 <div>